-3.5.4 Sensitivity Analyses
+3.6.4 Sensitivity Analyses

 A number of sensitivity analyses were conducted.
 Sensitivities were conducted as a single exploration from the base model assumptions and/or data, and were not performed in a cumulative fashion.
-The exception was with estimating both $L{\infty}$ and k in one sensitivity.
+The exception was with estimating both L{∞} and k in one sensitivity.
+There were challenges in obtaining a converged base model, as described in Section 3.6.1.
+Initial sensitivities for growth parameters did not align with profiles so additional explorations were done to obtain converged sensitivities for growth parameters.
+Other sensitivities may not be converged, but the sensitivities for natural mortality and coefficient of variation in length of older fishes align with their profiles.

 - 1. Deterministic recruitment from the stock recruitment curve. - 2.
 Data weighting according to the McAllister-Ianelli method (MI DW) using the weighting values shown in Table 8. - 3.
 Data weighting according to the Dirichlet Multinomial method (DM DW) where the estimated parameters are shown in Table 8. - 4.
-Estimate $L{\infty}$ . - 5.
+Estimate L{∞} . - 5.
 Estimate k. - 6.
-Estimate $L{\infty}$ and k. - 7.
+Estimate L{∞} and k. - 7.
 Estimate the coefficient of variation in length of older fishes. - 8.
 Estimate natural mortality. - 9.
 Exclude composition data prior to 2001 for the recreational fleet - 10.
 Fix recreational selectivity form to be asymptotic. - 11.
 Allow commercial selectivity form to be dome-shaped. - 12.
-Estimate recreational selectivity block: 1979-1999 with asymptotic selectivity curve and 2000-2020 with dome-shaped selectivity. - 13.
+Estimate recreational selectivity block: 1892-2000 with asymptotic selectivity curve and 2001-2020 with dome-shaped selectivity. - 13.
 Estimate commercial selectivity block for years without bimodal length compositions (2003-2014).